Encroachment

 more rapidly each time I look.

-Reach out your hand.
+Give me your hand.

-Draw me again to your bed.
+Draw me once again to your bed.

 Make this evening

-our shelter,
+our shelter, our stand

-encroaching night.
+against the encroaching night.

 Pris Campbell